Lidiadev/ecommerce-api/readme.md

 This layer is a REST API with ASP.NET Core 3.
 This layer depends on both the Application and Infrastructure layers.
 However, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* references Infrastructure.

+## Continuous Integration

+**Travis CI** has been used to run the tests.
+Each pushed commit runs the unit tests.